 No one else has prosecuted more of Iowa’s public corruption or major financial crime over the last decade.

 Rob Sand was named an Assistant Attorney General in September 2010 by Attorney General Tom J. Miller, and spent much of his first 18 months investigating and prosecuting tax credit fraud related to Iowa’s filmmaking tax credit program.
 Then Deputy Attorney General Tom H. Miller, a Republican, recruited Rob to Area Prosecutions, a small group of prosecutors who take on many of the state’s toughest cases.
-There, he became Iowa’s first-ever Assistant Attorney General focused on prosecuting financial crime.
+There, he became the youngest prosecutor in the Division and Iowa’s first-ever Assistant Attorney General focused on prosecuting financial crime.

 Most recently, Rob led the nationwide lottery-fixing investigation that uncovered seven fixed lottery tickets across five states with total face values of nearly $25 million.
 He also led the prosecution to a resolution between six States and two defendants.
 All told, three criminals entered guilty pleas to six different counts and agreed to repay every dollar they stole.
 The leader is now in prison for up to 25 years; the others served time or have a permanent felony conviction.